220 Volts. Sockets are of the European, 2 pronged variety. If taking a camera, mobile phone or hairdryer, be sure to pack a power adaptor.

 On our Dunes & Tombs, Sandblaster, Siwa to Alexandria, Beyond the Pyramids, Nile Valley to Siwa Oasis tours Road to Jordan and Western desert bolt-ons we travel to remote areas of the country where accomodation and facilites are limited.
 With plenty of research we can safely say we use the best, reasonably priced hotels within these regions.
 Additionally, sometimes we are able to camp freely under a blanket of the stars, such as in the White Desert.

-On our Road to Jordan and Petra & Wadi Rum bolt-on we spend a night in the Wadi Rum desert where you can choose to camp under the stars or in tents at our remote Bedouin camp.
+On our Road to Jordan, Pyramids Petra Prmised Land, Temples Tombs & Treasury and Petra & Wadi Rum bolt-on we spend a night in the Wadi Rum desert where you can choose to camp under the stars or in tents at our remote Bedouin camp.
 Desert camping is fun and the best way for us to experience the desertscape.
 Our desert camp offers basic facilities.
-Bedding and blankets are provided (though we recommend that you use your own sleeping bag).
+Freshly laundered bedding and blankets are provided, though it is of a personal choice shouldyou wish to bring your own.

 The Coptic Christmas celebrated on the 7th January.
 The Coptics believe this day to be birthday of Christ.
 People enjoy a mass gathering at midnight and enjoy a traditional cuisine of festival known as "fata".